The Phil’s 121st Season is Here!

 Feb 21 | 22 @ 2pm

 As many shades as there are in a palette, there are shades of love: altruistic, romantic and paternal are obvious, but how about denied and betrayed?
 For this, we have opera, and we have Shakespeare.
-An afternoon of arias is finished with Sergei Prokofiev's Romeo and Juliet.
+Our afternoon of arias is finished with Sergei Prokofiev's Romeo and Juliet.

 Join us as the NH Phil brings these beloved works to life on stage—an unforgettable celebration of love, artistry, and the enduring power of great music.